HVML/HVML-Docs/zh/hvml-spec-v1.0-zh.md

 - U+000C FORM FEED (FF)
 - U+0020 SPACE
   - Ignore the character.
-  - Recosume in the JSONTEXT number state.
+  - Recosume in the JSON number state.
 - ASCII digit
   - Append the current input character to the temporary buffer.
 - U+0045 LATIN CAPITAL LETTER E (E)
 - U+0065 LATIN SMALL LETTER E (e)
   - Append the current U+0045 LATIN CAPITAL LETTER E (E) to the temporary buffer.
-  - Switch to the JSONTEXT number exponent state.
+  - Switch to the JSON number exponent state.
 - U+002E FULL STOP (.)
   - Append the current input character to the temporary buffer.
-  - Switch to the JSONTEXT number fraction state.
+  - Switch to the JSON number fraction state.
 - Anything else
   - This is an unexpected-json-number-integer parse error.
   - Ignore the character.

-##### 3.2.5.28) JSONTEXT number fraction state
+##### 3.2.5.36) JSON number fraction state

 Consume the next input character: